Separate names with a comma.

 Hey guys , I sold my DS last week and have a few items lying around.
-I have a tall Givi windscreen and a set of Rox risers that I didn’t include include with the bike.
-Make me a fair offer and pay shipping and they are yours.
+I have a tall Givi windscreen that I didn’t include include with the bike.
+Make me a fair offer and pay shipping and it's yours.
 To make it easy , I think I can take a credit card through my company.
 Here are a few pics of them on my old bike.
 Email me at

 In regards to purchasing the HyperPro fully adjustable shock.